MrWhitee4/WebScraper/README.md

-# Web Scraping JavaScript with Python
+# Web Scraping with Python

-The code shows how to do web scraping dynamic content pages generated from Javascript using Python.
+The code shows how to do web scraping dynamic content pages generated using Python.

 We use as data the Blockchain site to extract stats information and generate a text file.